 But you must do an effort, because being with other human beings, making friends, and talking to them is the best remedy I've found to combat anxiety.

 If you have social media, use it as a first contact point to meet people, but don't stay in front of your screen.
 Hang out with them in real life.
 Even if you don't, there are multiple ways you can meet people and make friends.
-I joined a hiking meetup group on Lisbon and started going out with them.
+I joined a hiking meetup group and started going out with them.
 Soon enough, I'd made quite a few friends, and we go out from time to time.

 When it comes to keeping anxiety at bay, nothing compares to sharing a coffee or a beer with a friend, listening to their stuff, and talking about yours.
 You may even find out that there are people going through similar problems.
 That is a powerful way of fighting back.